arp242/zdb/README.md

 - Deals with some SQL interoperability issues.
 - Basic migrations.

-PostgreSQL, SQLite, and MariaDB are supported, but MariaDB support is experimental and not thoroughly tested.
+PostgreSQL, SQLite, and MariaDB are supported.
 Oracle MySQL is not supported as it's lacking some features.

 This requires the following versions because it uses some features introduced in those versions: